-Represented a client bank in a multi-party LCIA arbitration to help it recoup its credit crunch losses either from credit insurers or from the counterparty.
+- We represented a bank in a multi-party LCIA arbitration to help it recoup credit crunch losses, either from credit insurers or from the counterparty.

-Advised an underwriting agent about his responsibilities toward the risk carrier when a dispute arose out of a property loss.
+- We advised an underwriting agent om their responsibilities toward the risk carrier when a dispute arose out of a property loss.

-Helped our life insurance client to dispose through mediation of a claim for mis-selling a financial product after the customer rejected the decision of the ombudsman.
+- We helped a life insurance client dispose, through mediation, of a claim for mis-selling a financial product after the customer rejected the decision of the ombudsman.